poseidon/typhoon/docs/architecture/azure.md

 ### HTTP/HTTPS Ingress

-A load balancer distributes IPv4 TCP/80 and TCP/443 traffic across a backend address pool of workers with a healthy Ingress controller.
+An Azure Load Balancer distributes IPv4/IPv6 TCP/80 and TCP/443 traffic across backend address pools of workers with a healthy Ingress controller.

-The Azure LB IPv4 address is output as `ingress_static_ipv4` for use in DNS A records.
+The load balancer addresses are output as `ingress_static_ipv4` and `ingress_static_ipv6` for use in DNS A and AAAA records.
 See [Ingress on Azure](/addons/ingress/#azure).

 ### TCP/UDP Services